Technical SEO Audit Checklist 2020: How to Do Website SEO Audit?

 2. Is your website mobile-Friendly:

+If we talk about SEO audit of any website then you cant ignore this part to include in your SEO audit checklist.
 Since the majority of the internet users are now relying on Smartphone for accessing internet and browsing websites, so it has become essential to have a mobile-friendly website.
 You would be surprised to know, but more than 60% of searches are made from mobile devices and now Google has also launched a mobile-first algorithm.
 You can check online using a tool whether your website is mobile-friendly or not.
 It would suggest recommendations to make the website more user-friendly that would ultimately improve website performance.

 3. Is Google indexing more than one version of your website?